gabys2006/TilingGlia/README.md

 # TilingGlia

-The tutorial on this repo guides you through the automated pipeline for quantifying cortex glia morphology and aberrant astrocyte infiltration into the cortex in confocal images of drosophila larval VNC.
+The tutorial on this repo is a Jupyter notebook Python guides you through the automated pipeline for quantifying cortex glia morphology and aberrant astrocyte infiltration into the cortex in confocal images of drosophila larval VNC.
+The tutorial is a Jupyter notebook and the pipeline was created using Python.

 Please see the accompanying paper "Quantifying glial-glial tiling using automated image analysis" for a full description of the pipeline.